ppreshant/qPCR-analysis/notes_qPCR.md

 Similar error for FAM and VIC in q20 data

-- Unable to view the RDML file's like 110 in notepad/libre calc..
+- Unable to view the raw RDML file in notepad/libre calc..
 - online tools also don't show the dyeID field
 - saving the file from R AsXML cannot be read as RDML by rdmltools